-1.00 EXPLAINING THE FOOD PLAN FOR FLINTSHIRE COUNTY COUNCIL 2016-17 1.01 Local Authorities throughout the U.K. have been directed by the Food Standards Agency (FSA) to take the necessary action to implement the Framework Agreement on Official Feed and Food Controls by Local Authorities.
+1.00 EXPLAINING THE FOOD PLAN FOR FLINTSHIRE COUNTY COUNCIL 2017-18 1.01 Local Authorities throughout the U.K. have been directed by the Food Standards Agency (FSA) to take the necessary action to implement the Framework Agreement on Official Feed and Food Controls by Local Authorities.
 This Framework Agreement became operational from 1st April 2001.
 The Framework has been developed to ensure a consistent food law enforcement service throughout the country.

-1.02 The Service Plan has been produced by officers of the Food Safety and Standards Team within the Planning and Environment portfolio in line with the model format contained within the Framework Agreement.
-It outlines the proposals for service delivery for the period 1st April 2017 to 31 March 2018.
-It also contains a review of the Service Plan for 2016-17 with overall performance for 2016-17 detailed in Appendix 3 within the Service Plan.
-1.03 The elements of the Food Service, namely Food Safety, Food Standards and Animal Feed are managed by two Team Leaders, namely the team leader Food Safety and Food Standards and Team Leader Trading Standards Compliance and Animal Health.
+- The Service Plan has been produced by officers of the Food Safety and Standards Team within the Planning and Environment portfolio in line with the model format contained within the Framework Agreement.
+It outlines the proposals for service delivery for the period 1 April 2017 to 31 March 2018.
+It also contains a review of the Service Plan for 2016-17 with overall performance for 2016-17 (detailed in Appendix 3 within of the Food Service Plan). - The elements of the Food Service, namely Food Safety, Food Standards and Animal Feed are managed by two Team Leaders, namely the Team Leader for Food Safety and Food Standards; and the Team Leader for Trading Standards Compliance and Animal Health.
 Both team leaders report in to the Community and Business Protection Manager.

+1.04 Key achievements for 2016-17 include:

-Achieving 100% of programmed Food Hygiene across all risk bands, as defined by the Food Law Code of Practice (Wales) April 2014 Exceeding the target for the percentage of new food businesses we became aware of within the year receiving an inspection for both Food Hygiene and Food Standards Achieving 100% of programmed A and B risk band Food Standards inspections Achieving 94% of programmed C risk band (low risk) Food Standards inspections.
-The percentage of premises with a Food Hygiene rating of 5 has increased from 71.9% to 74.5%. with 96.3% of businesses have a rating of 3 or higher compared to 95.7% in the previous year.
-Carried out survey work on non-display of food hygiene ratings in all 0 - 2 rated premises As a result of the work carried out in Opson VI on Food Supplements, we identified a product which contained a substance not permitted in food.
-This resulted in a national Food Incident and the product being removed from the market.
-Achieving 100% of Feed inspections and sampling Developing one officer to become fully qualified and competent on the delivery of Feed official controls Targets for 2017 - 18 include: To inspect all premises for both Food Hygiene and Food Standards
+- Achieving 100% of programmed Food Hygiene inspections across all risk bands, as defined by the Food Law Code of Practice (Wales) April 2014 - Exceeding the target for the percentage of new food businesses we became aware of within the year receiving an inspection for both Food Hygiene and Food Standards - Achieving 100% of programmed A and B risk band Food Standards inspections - Achieving 94% of programmed C risk band (low risk) Food Standards inspections - The percentage of premises with a Food Hygiene rating of 5 has increased from 71.9% to 74.5%, with 96.3% of businesses having a rating of 3 or higher compared to 95.7% in the previous year. - Carried out survey work on non-display of food hygiene ratings in all 0 - 2 rated premises - As a result of the work carried out in Opson VI on Food Supplements, we identified a product which contained a substance not permitted in food.
+This resulted in a national Food Incident and the product being removed from the market - Achieving 100% of Feed inspections and sampling - Developing one officer to become fully qualified and competent on the delivery of Feed official controls

+Targets for 2017 - 18 include:

-- that are due their food inspections this year. - To identify and inspect all premises that are not currently registered as a food business but sell food supplements to customers. - To inspect all premises that fall within the scope of the Food Hygiene Rating (Wales) Act 2013 but have had an Alternative Enforcement Strategy questionnaire as their last intervention since mandatory display of ratings was introduced in November 2013. - To develop our website pages in relation to our service area to signpost businesses and consumers to advice and updates on food legislation. - To further develop two officers to the Competent level for delivering the Feed service - To inspect all premises programmed for Feed inspections and to undertake all sampling allocated to us.
+- To inspect all premises for both Food Hygiene and Food Standards that are due their food inspections this year - To identify and inspect all premises that are not currently registered as a food business but sell food supplements to customers - To inspect all premises that fall within the scope of the Food Hygiene Rating (Wales) Act 2013 but have had an Alternative Enforcement Strategy questionnaire as their last intervention since mandatory display of ratings was introduced in November 2013 - To develop our website pages in relation to our service area to signpost businesses and consumers to advice and updates in food legislation - To further develop two officers to the competent level for delivering the Feed service

+To inspect all premises programmed for feed inspections and to undertake all sampling allocated to us